Opinion | A Supreme Court that still backs Obamacare won’t endorse Trump’s cockamamie coup

 “I think it is hard for you to argue that Congress intended the entire act to fall” when it eliminated the individual-mandate penalty, Chief Justice John Roberts said, because “the same Congress that lowered the penalty to zero did not even try to repeal the rest of the act.
 I think, frankly, that they wanted the court to do that, but that is not our job.”

-The chief justice told a lawyer for the Trump administration that his theory allows “somebody not injured by the provision that needs challenging to roam around” the other 1,000 pages of the law and “pick out whichever ones he wants to attack.”
+The chief justice told a lawyer for the Trump Justice Department that the administration’s theory allows “somebody not injured by the provision that needs challenging to roam around” the other 1,000 pages of the law and “pick out whichever ones he wants to attack.”
 Roberts added: “The only reason we have the authority to interpret the Constitution is because we have the responsibility of deciding actual cases.”

 Justice Brett Kavanaugh told one of the lawyers defending Obamacare: “I tend to agree with you that it is a very straightforward case” for not striking down the whole law, “meaning that we would excise the mandate and leave the rest of the act in place.”